 - Data Storytelling

-Each of the above demands is in booming areas of present demand, and that will continue into the future and will be areas of high demand skills for the next 10 years.
+Each of the above demands is in booming areas of present demand, and that will continue and will be areas of high demand skills for the next 10 years.

-- AI & Machine Learning – These skills drive automation and decision-making across industries, making them irreplaceable experts.
+- AI & Machine Learning – These AI & machine learning skills drive automation and decision-making across industries, making them irreplaceable experts.

 - Cloud Architecture – They provide the scalable digital construction needed for today’s businesses, leading companies to invest heavily in cloud infrastructure, especially large companies.